Vidnava: History

 The first written mention of Vidnava is from 1291.
-The town prospered until the Hussite Wars, during which in 1628 it was conquered and burned.
+At the end of the 14th century, the area was colonized by Germans.
+The town prospered until the Hussite Wars, during which in 1428 it was conquered and burned.
 Vidnava did not recover until the early 16th century, when there was a boom in crafts.
 The town was again destroyed by a large fire in 1574, and then during the Thirty Years' War, when it was conquered by the Swedish army several times.

 The history of the town was influenced by the War of the Austrian Succession in 1741–1745.
 The newly established borders of Silesia made Vidnava a border town, cut off from the rich villages to the east of it.

-After the construction of the railway at the end of the 19th century, Vidnava became a railway junction for freight transport from Czechoslovakia to Poland, but this ended with the World War II, when the railway bridge over the river Vidnavka was destroyed in 1945.
+After the construction of the railway at the end of the 19th century, Vidnava became a railway junction for freight transport from Czechoslovakia to Poland, but this ended with World War II, when the railway bridge over the river Vidnavka was destroyed in 1945.

-During the World War II, the German occupiers operated the E780 forced labour subcamp and the E214 subcamp of the Stalag VIII-B/344 prisoner-of-war camp in Vidnava.
-Four PoWs who were killed by the Germans during escape attempts were buried at the Catholic cemetery in Vidnava.
-For many prisoners of war, Vidnava was a stopping place on The March during the final months of the World War II in Europe.
-A memorial dedicated to 19 victims of The March is on local cemetery.
+During World War II, the German occupiers operated the Oflag VIII-G and Heilag VIII-G prisoner-of-war camps for Allied POWs and the E214 and E780 forced labour subcamps of the Stalag VIII-B/344 POW camp in Vidnava.
+Four POWs who were killed by the Germans during escape attempts were buried at the Catholic cemetery in Vidnava.
+For many prisoners of war, Vidnava was a stopping place on The March during the final months of World War II in Europe.
+A memorial dedicated to 19 victims of The March is on the local cemetery.

-From 1976 to 1990, Velká Kraš was an administrative part of Vidnava.
+In 1959, the borders between Czechoslovakia and Poland were adjusted and 80 ha of territory was added to Vidnava.
+From 1976 to 1990, Velká Kraš was a municipal part of Vidnava.

 Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The historic town centre is delimited by the preserved remains of the late medieval town fortifications from the 15th and the 16th centuries.
 The town square is lined by medieval houses with late Baroque and Empire gables.

 The landmark is the Church of Saint Catherine of Alexandria.
 It was originally a Gothic church, founded together with the town in the 13th century.
 Today's appearance is the result of Baroque and Neoclassical reconstructions.
 The last major reconstruction took place in 1883, when a neo-Gothic tower was added.

 The Renaissance one-storey Vidnava Castle comes from the second half of the 16th century.
 It has two towers decorated with sgraffito.
-Today it houses an elementary art school.
+Today it houses a primary art school.